windxrz/MPB-UCB/README.md

 # MPB-UCB
 Source code for NeurIPS 2022 paper Product Ranking for Revenue Maximization with Multiple Purchases.

+In this paper, we propose a more realistic consumer choice model to characterize consumer behaviors under multiple-purchase settings.
+We further develop the Multiple-Purchase-with-Budget UCB (MPB-UCB) algorithms with $\tilde{O}(\sqrt{T})$ regret that estimate consumers' behaviors and maximize revenue simultaneously in online settings.

 ## Installation
 ```bash
 pip install -r requirements.txt